West Elm's Quality Issues Don't Stop At #PeggyGate

 “It’s probably a couple steps up from Ikea,” said Hamby.
 But “it’s not something you’re going to pass on for generations.”

-Fawcett, the former store staffer in Virginia, said: “When you come to a brand like Ikea they may have a sturdier product because they don’t put out a whole lot of pieces throughout the year.
+Fawcett, the former store staffer in Virginia, said: “When you come to a brand like Ikea, they may have a sturdier product because they don’t put out a whole lot of pieces throughout the year.
 West Elm has an assortment of sofas and key pieces which changes every year.
 There is not a lot of lead time to test these products full-on like Ikea would.”

 The flaws get noticed by customers.
 When Cassandra Berger decided to “be a grown up and invest in a good bed,” she bought West Elm’s mod upholstered platform bed for about $1,000.
 About nine months later, she noticed three out of the four legs had cracked and splayed out and discovered the joint that connects the bed frame to the legs had cracked.
 The company has offered to replace the legs, although it did not address the cracked joint.